aaryangupta13/Gemstone_Prediction/README.md

-# Gemstone Price Prediction - Utkarsh Gaikwad
+# Gemstone Price Prediction - Aaryan Gupta

 ### Introduction About the Data :